Malik-Nauman-Rauf-207/MATLAB-Fatigue-Code/README.md

 5. **Visualize Results**: Explore the analysis results through interactive visualizations provided by the application.

-6. **Export Results**: Export the analysis results and visualizations for documentation or further analysis.

 ## Contributing

 Contributions to this project are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.
-Please adhere to the [code of conduct](CODE_OF_CONDUCT.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---